Pedestrian, 59, dies after being hit by car at Ang Mo Kio

 According to Koh, the pedestrian was "desperately trying to gasp for air" and "wasn't breathing" at one point.

-With the doctor from a nearby clinic, Koh then performed cardiopulmonary resuscitation on the pedestrians until the paramedics arrived.
+With the doctor from a nearby clinic, Koh then performed cardiopulmonary resuscitation on the pedestrian until the paramedics arrived.

 The car was badly damaged from the collision, with its windscreen and headlights completely shattered.
 The front bumper was also dented and detached from the vehicle.